-BICYCLES - Bicycles are not to be ridden to school.
-Neither are skateboards or scooters to be brought to school.
+SKATEBOARDS - Skateboards or scooters are not to be brought to school.

 BIRTHDAY CELEBRATIONS

 Everyone enjoys his/her birthday.
 Birthdays may be celebrated by sending a treat for your child's class.
 Please join us in promoting wellness awareness in your choice of treat.
 There are many options.
 A birthday pencil with your child's name or a creative twist on healthy food is always a big hit.
 If you are hosting a birthday party, invitations may NOT be distributed at school unless the whole class is invited.